HITECHCRIME/HC_REL01_TRIBE/README.md

 - livestreams IRL Helve Logs
 - FB dopamine hook
 - Insta 9grid/9post dopamine hook
+- virtual scenes (photogrammetric snapshot)
+- game/VR render/experience
+- real world guerilla reality hacking (also livestreamed)
+- real world guerilla effect, experience the exposition -> universe content, photos, videos, character shots
+- Agent Experience Logs_ outlet for fans who take part in the universe
+- art installation
+- Alexa Narrative Experience (voice narrative, old radio shows)
+- TikTok -> clues for puzzles for the audience (cryptic account)
+- mystery teaser 01 (twitter) part 1/2 -> go through socials to piece the message together
+- mystery teaser 02 (fb) part 2/2 -> go through socials to piece the message together
+- Include websites like LOST did, but to have things that happen on the real internet affect what happens in the narrative universe - posts and events pop up in the narrative.
+A fictional project that interacts with the real audience in the story.
+One way medium no more.
+Things audience does online affects the storylines.

  Futura tribe.
 Street Futura Aggrotrap
 (Target: YouTube, Mixer Livestream Premiere, IGTV, Instagram 9pos